ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 When a Subscriber wants to start receiving events from a Publisher, it calls the _Publisher#subscribe(Subscriber)_ method and passes itself as a parameter.
 If the Publisher accepts the request, it creates a new Subscription object and invokes the _Subscriber#onSubscribe(Subscription)_ method with it.
 If the Publisher rejects the request or otherwise fails (for example, it has already subscribed), it invokes the _Subscriber#onError(Throwable)_ method.

 Once the connection between Publisher and Subscriber is established through the Subscription object, the Subscriber can request events and the Publisher can emit them.
 When the Subscriber wants to receive events, it calls the _Subscription#request(long)_ method with a number of  items requested.
 Typically, the first such call occurs in the _Subscriber#onSubscribe_ method.
 If the Subscriber wants to stop receiving events, it calls the _Subscription#cancel()_ method.
 After this method is called, the Subscriber can continue to receive events to meet the previously requested demand.
-A canceled Subscription does not receive Subscriber#onComplete() or Subscriber#onError(Throwable) events.
+A canceled Subscription does not receive _Subscriber#onComplete()_ or _Subscriber#onError(Throwable)_ events.

 The Producer sends each requested event by calling the _Subscriber#onNext(T)_ method only in response to a previous request by the _Subscription#request(long)_ method, but never by itself.
 A Publisher can send fewer events than is requested if the stream ends, but then must call either the _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ methods.
 After invocation of _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ events, the current Subscription will not send any other events to the Subscriber.

 When there are no more events, the Publisher completes the Subscription normally by calling the _Subscriber#onCompleted()_ method.
 When an unrecoverable exception occurs in the Publisher, it completes the Subscription exceptionally by calling the _Subscriber#onError(Throwable)_ method.

-<sub>To make a reactive stream <em>push</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method once with parameter Long.MAX_VALUE .
+<sub>To make a reactive stream <em>push</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method once with parameter <em>Long.MAX_VALUE</em>.
 To make a reactive stream <em>pull</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method with parameter <em>1</em> every time it is ready to handle the next event.</sub>

 ## The JDK Flow API

 Reactive Streams started to be supported in JDK 9 in the form of the Flow API.
 The _java.util.concurrent.Flow_ class contains the _Publisher_, _Subscriber_, _Subscription_, _Processor_ nested static interfaces, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
-Reactive Streams contains the _org.reactivestreams.FlowAdapters _class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
+Reactive Streams contains the _org.reactivestreams.FlowAdapters_ class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
 The only implementation of the Reactive Streams specification that JDK provides so far is the _java.util.concurrent.SubmissionPublisher_ class that implements the _Publisher_ interface.

 ### SubmissionPublisher

-The [SubmissionPublisher](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/SubmissionPublisher.htm) class is an implementation of the _Publisher_ interface, which is compliant with the Reactive Streams specification.
+The SubmissionPublisher class is an implementation of the _Publisher_ interface, which is compliant with the Reactive Streams specification.
 The _SubmissionPublisher_ class is implemented using an executor (to send events asynchronously to multiple consumers) and a bounded buffer for each consumer (to smooth out temporary disparities in producer and consumer speeds).

 <sub>Normally the <em>SubmissionPublisher</em> class uses <em>ForkJoinPool.commonPool()</em> as an executor and <em>Flow.defaultBufferSize() = 256</em> as the maximum buffer capacity. </sub>